 - Employment Law – Whether you run a for-profit commercial urban farm or a nonprofit community garden, you need to know what the basics of employment law.
 The definitions of employee, volunteer, intern, independent contractor, and partner are the main topics covered in this section.

 - Planning & Zoning – Most cities have rules regarding where certain activities can take place within city limits, this is what is known as zoning.
 Urban agricultural activities often push the boundaries of existing zoning codes or, more often than not, are just not allowed.
 Many cities are updating their codes to accommodate and promote urban agriculture, which is a great opportunity for urban agriculture advocates to become involved in shaping the future of urban ag in cities across the country.
 We feature a few cities with comprehensive zoning codes here on the website, and hope to expand these case studies.
-If you are interested in helping us add more cities to our database, please contact us!

 - Homeowners Associations – Common interest developments often have restrictive land use policies that do not allow for common urban agricultural activities like growing crops, raising livestock, or keeping bees.
 Read more in this section about how HOAs legally operate.